bwestrich/tdd-spock/README.md

 * Spock allows many different syntaxes for tests.
 * For all but the simplest tests, use the given/when/then syntax (reason: more readable, enforces correct operator use such as use of comparison in 'then')
+* For very simple tests, use the 'expect' syntax (see `mcwest.UseExpectForSimpleSpec`).

 ##Name your methods well
 *  The name of your test method is the most important part of your test.
 While writing a test, this name helps you focus on testing the right thing.
 Later, when deciding how to enhance or fix your code, the name is the first thing youâ€™ll refer to (since testing is the first step in both enhancing and fixing code).
 Lastly, the test method name helps you decide when a test is no longer needed and should be deleted.